Interlisp/medley/internal/loadups/man-page/loadup.1.md

 **loadup --maikodir ~/il/newmaiko** :   run loadup sequence from beginning to full plus the loadup Aux stage, while using *~/il/newmaiko* as the location for the lde executables when running Medley.

+**loadup -full** : run loadup sequence from beginning thru full

+**loadup -apps** : run loadup sequence from beginning thru app.
+Also run the Aux stage loadup.

-**loadup -full** : run loadup sequence from beginning thru full.
-(Do not run the Aux stage unlike in the case of the legacy loadup-full.sh)
+**loadup -apps-** : run loadup sequence from beginning thru app.
+Do not run the Aux stage loadup.

 BUGS
 ====